zaxoavoki/mern-e-com/README.md

 ##### Explanation

  - Controllers work with requests and responses.
-Validating incoming data?
+Validating incoming data.
- - Services (models) work with database and already validated data.
+ - Services (models) work with repostories, manage already validated incoming data from controllers.
- - In my case I put all work with db to another layer.
+ - Repositories work with database.

+ For our project we do not need so many abstraction layers.
+Let's put our controllers logic into services.
+ Probably, in future, we will fix it.